GSA/Section508.gov/_pages/manage/2018-05-29-manage-program-roadmap.md

 </h2>

 <p dir="ltr">
   Update your agency policies to address new or updated requirements in the standards.
-If your agency does not have a 508 policy, you should establish one.
+If your agency does not have a Section 508 policy, you should establish one.
 </p>
 <ul>
 <li dir="ltr">